arangodb-helper/arangodb/docs/Manual/GettingStarted/Starter/README.md

 Using the starter this way does not provide resilience and high availability of your cluster!

-Note: When you restart the started, it remembers the original `--starter.local` flag.
+Note: When you restart the starter, it remembers the original `--starter.local` flag.

 ## Starting a cluster with datacenter to datacenter synchronization